 At the same time, our supermarkets (grocery stores) are dominated by 4-5 players. – So, when the biggest retail company in the country (Salling Group) and the biggest payment service provider in the country (NETS) decided to shake hands, it paved the way for a digital receipt concept, now known as Storebox (it started as an independent company, but NETS is now the primary shareholder).

 This means that you can now opt-in to get your receipt from any of the Salling Group stores (Bilka, Føtex & Netto – and now also the toy-stores, BR of course) in a digital format in Storebox (an App on your phone).
 All you need to do, is download the App and register your credit cards in the App, and whenever you swipe your card in one of the partner stores, your receipt automatically pops into Storebox (you can still opt to get them on paper also – if that floats your boat).

 Storebox actually offer digital receipts from a lot more stores than just the Salling Group stores, so about 75% of our grocery shopping is now covered by Storebox (Rema1000 and all Dagrofa stores like Meny, Spar, Min Købmand and Let-Køb are also available in Storebox).
 Even DIY-stores like Harald Nyborg and Bauhaus also offer digital receipts in Storebox now.
 For someone who loves anything digital, this is like heaven to me!

 But why is this so cool, you ask? – Because not only does it save a shit ton of paper, it also gives you a central SEARCHABLE location for all of your purchases.
-Never loose a receipt again! 😉
+Never lose a receipt again! 😉

 – But wait, I’m not done yet!
 I promised you a tool for lazy budgeters (budgeteers?), and before we get to that part, we need to download a couple more Apps, before we can get to the good part.